wavingtide/programming-knowledge-hub/web-framework/fastapi/fastapi.md

 ## Intermediate: Request Body
 ### Singular Type Body Parameter
-If you want to make a singular type parameter (`int`, `str`, etcs) a body parameter instead of a query parameter, you can use `Body`.
+If we want to make a singular type parameter (`int`, `str`, etcs) a body parameter instead of a query parameter, we can use `Body`.
 It provides the same customizations and validations as `Query` and `Path`.
 ``` python
 @app.post("/items")
 async def update_item(price: int = Body()):